ashwaft/bmn-security/README.md

 - In VM2, execute the following tail command to monitor and display the last few lines, so keep the terminal open: `tail -f /var/log/nginx.log`

 - In VM1 (or any other host), we can try to access the server by using the curl command:
-`curl http://192.168.56.11` to show access logs for `status code 200` OR `curl http://192.168.56.11/error` to stream error logs with `status code 404`

-While step 6b is being executed, we can observe that the sample logs will be streamed and available on VM2.
+`curl http://192.168.56.11` to show access logs for `status code 200` OR `curl http://192.168.56.11/error` to stream error logs with `status code 404`.
+While this is being executed, we can observed the logs being streamed into vm2!